 Rights owners are increasingly expecting their distribution licensees to not only comply with performance requirements but also to be a partner in the fight against geo-piracy.
-As GeoComply has previously reported, rights holders who actively engage in, and support, anti-piracy measures can see both financial and reputational rewards.
+As previously reported, rights holders who actively engage in, and support, anti-piracy measures can see both financial and reputational rewards.

 Legal Subscriptions Could Add Billions in Revenue